mkoshtenko/svit-service/README.md

 ```

 ### 2. Migrations
-In vapor 4 db migration do not run automatically, to do so you have to execute:
+In vapor 4 db migration do not run automatically, to do so you need to execute:
 `swift run Run migrate`

+Or, as an alternative way, it is also possible to run them from the xcode with `migrate -y` argument added to the scheme.

 it takes configurations and migrations from `configure.swift` and will try to execute them.